 WHAT’S IN A NAME

-On a beautiful sunny morning in May 2015 at the MNP flowers headquarters and testing facility in Leimuiderbrug, The Netherlands.
-Erwin Giezen, Head of Marketing and Communications of MNP flowers walked his normal morning round true the greenhouses.
+On a beautiful sunny morning in May 2015 at the MNP headquarters and testing facility in Leimuiderbrug, The Netherlands.
+Erwin Giezen, Head of Marketing and Communications of MNP walked his regular morning walk through the greenhouses.
 There he saw the new Bidens varieties.
-They were all covered with around swarming butterflies and dancing bees.
+They were all covered in dancing bees and butterflies.
 He was thinking about John Travolta in ‘Saturday Night Fever’, and that’s how Beedance was born.

-In 2017 the marketing department of MNP flowers made some changes and improvements to the Beedance brand in order to incorporate modern standards of design and update its image.
-We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we are introducing soon our new and stunning Beedance Bidens varieties.
+In 2017 the marketing department of MNP made some changes and improvements to the Beedance brand in order to incorporate modern standards of design and update its image.
+We have taken more appealing pictures of our plants, created a new logo, written new texts, developed new designs and, most importantly, we will soon be introducing our new and stunning Beedance Bidens varieties.
 The official Beedance branding is specially designed to tell you the full story of the Beedance collection, and inform you of the feelings it evokes and its special characteristics.

-Bidens is a flowering plant in the Aster family (Asteracea), and is named for the fruit it produces.
+Bidens is a flowering plant in the Aster family (Asteraceae) and is named after the fruit it produces.
 During the summer months when walking outside you may find tiny seeds stuck to your socks or pants.
 Biden seeds have tiny barbs that allow the seeds to attach to fur or clothing as a means of seed dispersion.

 Ferulifolia means ‘with fern-like leave’.
-The leaves of the ferulifolia has little feathers around the edges.
+The leaves of the ferulifolia have little feathers around the edges.

 A hybrid plant is the result of cross pollinating two different plant varieties and growing the seed the cross produces.
 The plant that grows from that seed is considered a hybrid.
 Like animals and humans, each crossing produce a lot of seeds which are all different.

 Why Hybridize Plants?